Don’t underestimate the importance of a healthy, positive mindset.

 - Pick foods with healthy fats like omega-3 fatty acids: Foods such as wild-caught salmon and free range organic eggs are packed with good-for-you omega-3 fats.
 Omega-3s have anti-inflammatory properties that may also help counteract stress hormones.
 Other healthy fats like those found in avocado, organically grown walnuts and other nuts and seeds, and extra virgin organic olive oil can support brain health as well.
 Organic here is key!
 The toxins in non-organic foods will negate the beneficial effects.
 In eggs and fish, the omega-6 content wipes out the benefits of the omega-3s present, for example.

 - Calcium and magnesium-rich foods are good choices, too: Calcium and magnesium have many functions in the body, including relaxing muscles, helping you sleep and relieving headaches.
 Both calcium and magnesium also play crucial roles in bone-health making them extra important for those with osteoporosis.
-AlgaeCal Plus contains plant-based calcium, plus magnesium, vitamins D3, K2, C, boron and all the essential trace minerals that are clinically supported to increase bone density.
+AlgaeCal Plus contains plant-based calcium, plus magnesium, vitamins D3, K2, C, boron and all the essential trace minerals for bone health.

 - Antioxidant-rich foods like blueberries can help improve your mood: Antioxidants and phytonutrients in berries can help your body respond to stress and fight stress-related free radicals.
 Research has shown that people who eat blueberries experience a boost in natural killer cells (cells that kill tumor or infected cells without harming healthy cells).
 Even a glass of red wine with dinner will deliver the potent anti-aging phytonutrient, resveratrol, which improves digestion and promotes relaxation.